 Of course not.
 Facebook, Google, LinkedIn, Twitter, Pinterest and many more search and social sites are all superb tools to add to our marketing mix.

 The secret is to spend most of your time and creative energy building assets that you control.

 There are three assets you should be building today and should continue to focus on for the lifetime of your digital business:

 - A well-designed website with your own hosting

-- An opt-in email list, ideally with a high-quality autoresponder
+- An opt-in email list with high-quality automation

 - A reputation for publishing blog post ideas that offer impeccable value

 Developing these assets are the equivalent of buying your building instead of renting it.

 Any of these can still fall prey to outside influences.
 The bookstore’s building can burn down.
 And your site can be hacked, your email account closed down, your reputation smeared.

 But repairing your assets is in your control.
 You can fix the hacked code, export your email list to another provider, and respond effectively to manage your reputation.

 More importantly, you can proactively protect those assets by taking website security seriously, avoiding any spammy or dodgy practices with your email, and cultivating a loyal audience who will vouch for you as being one of the good guys.